cstubben/pmcXML/README.md

 	[2] "How the bacterium interacts with host macrophage cells is still not well understood and is critical to appreciate the strategies used by this bacterium to survive and how intracellular survival leads to disease manifestation."
 	[3] "Here we report the expression profile of intracellular B. pseudomallei following infection of human macrophage-like U937 cells."
 	[4] "During intracellular growth over the 6 h infection period, approximately 22 % of the B. pseudomallei genome showed significant transcriptional adaptation."
+	[5] "B. pseudomallei adapted rapidly to the intracellular environment by down-regulating numerous genes involved in metabolism, cell envelope, motility, replication, amino acid and ion transport system and regulatory function pathways."
+	[6] "Reduced expression in catabolic and housekeeping genes suggested lower energy requirement and growth arrest during macrophage infection, while expression of genes encoding anaerobic metabolism functions were up regulated."
+	[7] "However, whilst the type VI secretion system was up regulated, expression of many known virulence factors was not significantly modulated over the 6hours of infection."
+	[8] "The transcriptome profile described here provides the first comprehensive view of how B. pseudomallei survives within host cells and will help identify potential virulence factors that are important for the survival and growth of B. pseudomallei within human cells."

-The resulting list of vectors can be converted to a corpus using the text-mining package.
+The resulting list of vectors can be easily converted to a Corpus using the text-mining package.

 	package(tm)
 	Corpus(VectorSource(x))

-The list can also be searched directly using the `grep` function and a wrapper in `pubmed` called `searchP` simplifies these `grep` queries and returns the results as a single table.
-The findTags, findGenes and other functions described in the next section also use `searchP` to find matches.
+The list can also be searched directly using the `grep` function or a wrapper called `searchP` that simplifies these `grep` queries and returns the results as a single table.
+The `findTags`, `findGenes` and other functions described in the next section also use `searchP` to find matches.

 	lapply(x, function(y) grep( "BPS[SL]", y, value=TRUE) )
 	searchP(x, "BPS[SL]")